 Desktop machines and servers were named after cities or countries, while portables and laptops were typically given women's names (as in "my girl friday").
 Sexist, I agree.

 Q. Why do you feel you need to write multiple paragraphs when a single sentence will do?

-Seriously, though, I wrote freelance for a number of years, and I'm used to padding my word-count.
+A. I wrote freelance for a number of years (1990s through early 2000s), and I'm used to padding my word-count.

 Q. How much of this blog is factual, and how much is made-up bullshit?